Bridgei2i/strided_inference/README.md

 ## 3. Example
 We ran OpenCV's DNN module's object detection using our library to see the difference in the result.
-Please re-run the code in [**Trying strided inference.ipynb**](https://github.com/Bridgei2i/strided_inference/blob/master/example/Trying strided inference.ipynb) to get similar results.
+Please re-run the code in [**Trying_strided_inference.ipynb**](https://github.com/Bridgei2i/strided_inference/blob/master/example/Trying_strided_inference.ipynb) to get similar results.
+The model has to be downloaded from this [link](https://drive.google.com/drive/folders/1_qswvz0x0HdeLkrXiacyDkwu_hrnr0wm?usp=sharing) and put inside ```example/OpenCV DNN``` folder before running the notebook.

 Below we can see results of using OpenCV’s DNN module’s ssd_mobilenet network object detection with and without strided inference: